psu-libraries/pdf_accessibility_api/README.md

 ### Set Headers

 To authenticate locally you will need to mock the remote user header (e.g., `HTTP_X_AUTH_REQUEST_EMAIL`).
-You can do this using a browser extension such as [ModHeader](https://modheader.com/) or [Requestly](https://requestly.io/):
+You can do this using a modify-header browser extension such as [ModHeader](https://modheader.com/) or [Requestly](https://requestly.io/):

 - Add a request header:
   `HTTP_X_AUTH_REQUEST_EMAIL: your-email@psu.edu`

-This will allow you to simulate authentication as an authorized user.

 ### Docker